antgi1/continizer/README.md

  * LSI 3dDLS
  * ALV setups (ascii and binary)
  * Correlator.com
- * Two column files with no header. (tau andcorrelation)
+ * Two column files with no header. (tau and correlation)

 ## Setting your F-star